Managing AI hallucinations in your homelab

 6. Test-driven prompts.
 I build a small test harness for prompts.
 Each prompt gets a suite of test cases with expected outputs or failure modes.
 I run these during CI on pull requests that change prompts or model configs.

 Error handling example: a model generates a backup script.
-My parser ensures the script only uses rsync to allowed destinations.
+My parser checks the script only uses rsync to allowed destinations.
 The pipeline then runs a dry-run.
-If dry-run reports file permission errors, the pipeline marks the run as FAIL, posts the logs and does not deploy the script.
-If the script is deployed and a post-deploy health check (backup verification) fails, the pipeline runs the rollback and raises an incident.
+If the dry-run reports file permission errors, the pipeline marks the run as FAIL, posts the logs and does not deploy the script.
+If the script is deployed and a post-deploy health check fails, the pipeline runs the rollback and raises an incident.

-Finally, accept that some hallucinations are unavoidable.
-The recent research shows that models can guess when uncertain.
-That is why my approach combines prevention, detection and safe remediation.
-I keep things observable and reversible.
+Some hallucinations are unavoidable.
+Models guess when they are uncertain.
+That is why my approach uses prevention, detection and safe remediation.
+Keep the pipeline observable and reversible, and the damage stays small.

 Takeaways